ADSEQ: A delay-aware autograd-compatible framework for spike-event delivery in SNNs: Results

 Training, or parameter tuning, is in general done before putting a model to use for inference.
 This process is much more demanding in terms of computation and memory than inference.
 In the case of training, compute and memory tradeoff can be made by choosing between forward or reverse automatic gradient methods, which are computation and memory heavy respectively.
 An evidence of this is visible in the DoNothing queue case (\cref{tab:results}), where forward AD is much slower than reverse AD, indicating the compute-heavy nature of forward AD.
 A hybrid method, such as checkpointing can be adopted to mitigate the challenges of each of the methods.

-\subsection{Scaling Queue Count}
+\subsection{Scaling queue count}

-In general, it is found that CPU performs really well when a small amount of queues are simulated, as shown in~\cref{fig:sizes}.
-Even compared to other platforms, CPU outperforms them when it comes to smaller queue count.
+In general, we find that the CPU performs really well when a small amount of queues are simulated, as shown in~\cref{fig:sizes}.
+Even compared to other platforms, the CPU outperforms them when it comes to smaller queue count.
 This could attribute to the lower overhead of execution on CPU compared to other platforms, where the execution overhead is much higher.
 When more queues are added to the simulation, CPU performance drops quickly while the performance of GPU and TPU remain more steady.
 As can be seen in~\cref{fig:sizes}, a bump around $5\times10^3$ queues is observed across implementations.
 While subtle, this corresponds to earlier observed artifacts around this number of parallel elements~\cite{landsmeer2024tricking} as well, and thus most likely corresponds to an XLA compilation artifact.

-\subsection{Scaling Queue Capacity}
+\subsection{Scaling queue capacity}

-Queues that support arbitrary delays (BinaryHeap, LossyRing, FIFORing and SortedArray) have a tunable spike capacity.
-Increasing the queue's capacity leads to more reliable spike transmission, but also increases memory pressure, decreases memory locality, and in some cases leads to more compute, as can be seen in~\cref{fig:sizes}A. Despite the higher memory demand of increasing queue capacity, in most implementations only a modest increase in runtime with regards to capacity is observed.
-In the SortedArray implementation however, an increasing capacity leads poorer performance due to the extra compute required for sorting the larger array.
+Queues that support arbitrary delays (BinaryHeap, LossyRing, FIFORing and SortedArray) have a configurable maximum number of stored future spikes Increasing the queue's capacity leads to more reliable spike transmission, but also increases memory pressure, decreases memory locality, and in some cases leads to more compute, as can be seen in~\cref{fig:caps}A. Despite the higher memory demand of increasing queue capacity, in most implementations only a modest increase in runtime with regards to capacity is observed.
+In the SortedArray implementation however, an increasing capacity leads to poorer performance due to the extra compute required for sorting the larger array.